awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-step-scaling-policies.md

 You can create step scaling policies that tell Application Auto Scaling what to do when the load on the application changes\.

-The following is an example step configuration with an adjustment type of `ChangeInCapacity` that increases the capacity of the scalable target based on the following step adjustments \(assuming a CloudWatch alarm threshold of 70%\):
+The following is an example step configuration with an adjustment type of `ChangeInCapacity` that increases the capacity of the scalable target based on the following step adjustments \(assuming a CloudWatch alarm threshold of 70 percent\):
-+ Increase capacity by 1 when the value of the metric is greater than or equal to 70% but less than 85%
++ Increase capacity by 1 when the value of the metric is greater than or equal to 70 percent but less than 85 percent
-+ Increase capacity by 2 when the value of the metric is greater than or equal to 85% but less than 95%
++ Increase capacity by 2 when the value of the metric is greater than or equal to 85 percent but less than 95 percent
-+ Increase capacity by 3 when the value of the metric is greater than or equal to 95%
++ Increase capacity by 3 when the value of the metric is greater than or equal to 95 percent

 Save this configuration in a file named `config.json`\.